 The Company has retained all its production in Dunedin, New Zealand.
-Its marketing covers New Zealand and parts of Australia, as well as a small chain of stores in Japan and is distributed through selected retailers and Customer Direct for customers with no stockists in their area.
+Its marketing covers New Zealand and parts of Australia, and is distributed through selected retailers and Customer Direct for customers with no stockists in their area.
 Now being run by the fifth generation of McKinlays – brothers Graeme & David McKinlay.
 The company makes its footwear using the “veldtschoen” construction method as described below.

 Stitchdown: This is the only one construction where the lasting allowance is turned outwards.
 The insole is larger than the last.
 The upper outside curved edge is cement lasted to the insole.
 In some cases a thin micro cellular mid sole is also temporarily cemented with the insole.
 The sole itself is also cemented and all the elements are bound together by stitching.
 The excess material from the side to be cut before trimming.